ester-t-s/osm-public-space-mapper/README.md

 ```
 osmosis --read-pbf file=orig-data/austria-latest.osm.pbf --bb top=48.1999 left=16.3843 bottom=48.1931 right=16.3977 completeWays=yes --wb data/sample-data-rennweg-to-arenbergpark.osm.pbf
 ```
-Apart from the dataset in osm.pbf format, the coordinates of the bounding box have to be passed to the script.
+Apart from the dataset in osm.pbf format, the coordinates of the bounding box and the target filename have to be passed to the script.
+The target CRS and other local variables can be set in example_application/local_variables.py.
+The target CRS is used in clean_data.project_geometries() and bounding_box.project() and can be dropped as attribute to
+The data analysis is brought together in osm_public_space_mapper.data_analysis.full_data_analysis and uses multiple other modules from the package and the custom classes BoundingBox and OsmElement defined in osm_public_space_mapper.utils.
 The result will be a GeoJSON file with Polygon objects and the attributes space_type and access.
 An OSM extract for a part of Vienna's third district, downloaded on March 8, 2023, is provided as sample data under OSM Licence: [OpenStreetMap](https://wiki.osmfoundation.org/wiki/Licence/Attribution_Guidelines)